 Students in higher education are suffering from “death by PowerPoint” and are losing their desire to learn.

 That students must be engaged to understand their course material fully is widely recognized.
 And yet—despite the evidence showing that twenty-first-century learners not only prefer active, student-centered learning but are also more successful at comprehending complex ideas or mastering difficult skills through this approach—the lecture with slides is still the norm.

 Many instructors feel they must choose between driving academic performance and nurturing student engagement.
 But the truth is that you can do both.

 This online seminar, “Wake Them Up!
-Engaging Students in the 21st Century Classroom,” will explore the basic research behind student-centered, active learning and how active learning increases classroom engagement as well as student success and retention.
+Engaging Students in the 21st Century Classroom,” explores the basic research behind student-centered, active learning and how active learning increases classroom engagement as well as student success and retention.

 For years, educators have been keenly aware of the all-too-present achievement gaps affecting students in today’s educational landscape.
 But they frequently overlook one underlying cause: the engagement gap.